IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 between the network congestion control, sender transmission control, and media rate control.

-The sender implements media rate control and an RTP queue for each media type or source, where RTP packets containing encoded media frames are temporarily stored for transmission.
+The sender implements media rate control and an data unit queue for each media type or source, where data units containing encoded media frames are temporarily stored for transmission.
 Figure 1 shows the details when a single media source (or stream) is used.
 A transmission scheduler (not shown in the figure) is added to support multiple streams.
 The transmission scheduler can enforce differing